-No. Procedures Time to Complete Associated Costs

-Parties draft contract, validate title, refresh property card and obtain cadastral map

-Agency: Public Notary's Office

-Seller and Buyer appear before the notary public to draft the contract for the transfer of property, have the certificate of title verified, refresh the property card and obtain a copy of the cadastral map.

-- •Verification of the certificate of title.
+No. Procedures Time to Complete Associated Costs 1 Parties draft contract, validate title, refresh property card and obtain cadastral map Agency: Public Notary's Office Seller and Buyer appear before the notary public to draft the contract for the transfer of property, have the certificate of title verified, refresh the property card and obtain a copy of the cadastral map. •Verification of the certificate of title.
 The Seller brings the certificate of title to the public notary for verification.
-Public notaries have access to the records of the IPRO database and thus can verify the validity of the certificate of title. - •Refreshing the Property Card and obtaining the cadastral map: This can be done either by seller going in person to the IPRO or by the public notaries, and is necessary to check for any encumbrances on the property.
+Public notaries have access to the records of the IPRO database and thus can verify the validity of the certificate of title. •Refreshing the Property Card and obtaining the cadastral map: This can be done either by seller going in person to the IPRO or by the public notaries, and is necessary to check for any encumbrances on the property.
 Notary sends a request to the IPRO, to obtain an updated property extract.
-When the IPRO replies confirming the updated info on the property and provides an updated property card, the public notary alerts the parties that documents are ready.
-The property card is valid for 48 hours.

-8 days

-ALL 4,750; (The total fee applicable for this procedure, according to the Instruction no. 5341/5, dated 09.07.2012 "On approval of the Real Estate Registration Offices services' fees" of the Ministry of Justice and Ministry of Finance and Order no. 995, dated 31.10.2014 of the Chief Registrar would be: i) 1500 ALL for certificate/attestation; ii) 1000 ALL copy of the property records; iii) 1000 ALL copy of the registration map fragment; iv) 150 ALL mailing service; v) 100 ALL Bank commission; vi) 100 ALL Service fee for obtaining the ownership certificate; vii) 50 ALL service fee for the copy of the map and all property records.
+When the IPRO replies confirming the updated info on the property and provides an updated property card is valid for 48 hours.
+8 days ALL 4,850; (The total fee applicable for this procedure, according to the Instruction no. 5341/5, dated 09.07.2012 "On approval of the Real Estate Registration Offices services' fees" of the Ministry of Justice and Ministry of Finance and Order no. 995, dated 31.10.2014 of the Chief Registrar would be: i) 1500 ALL for certificate/attestation; ii) 1000 ALL copy of the property records; iii) 1000 ALL copy of the registration map fragment; iv) 150 ALL mailing service; v) 200 ALL Bank commission; vi) 100 ALL Service fee for obtaining the ownership certificate; vii) 50 ALL service fee for the copy of the map and all property records.
+Total: 4,000 ALL.

-Total: 3,900 ALL.

 Cadastral Map Fees: i) 700 ALL tariff ii) 50 ALL service fee iii) 100 ALL bank commission